SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 19. Data in s3 can be easily loaded into Redshift using simple COPY command.
 Other than s3, data can be directly loaded from AWS EMR, EC2 instance and DynamoDB.
 Kinesis, Kinesis Firehose, AWS DMS loads data first to s3 before loading the same into Redshift.
 20. Transfering data to AWS - upload to s3 over internet, Direct Connect, AWS Export/Import, Snowball/Snowmobil.
 21. Splitting a lagre data file into smaller chunks enhances the performance of the COPY command.
 Number of data files should be equal oor multiple of the number of slices.
 22. Large files can be compressed before loading - gzip, lzip, bzip2.
 File size should be even size as possible.
 File size after after split should be of size betweeen 1 MB to 1 GB.
+For optimum parallelism, the ideal size is between 1 MB and 125 MB after compression.
+The number of files should be a multiple of the number of slices in your cluster.
-23. Manifest -
+23. Manifest File -
-      Load required files only
+      - Load required files only
-      Load from different s3 buckets
+      - Load from different s3 buckets
-      Load files with different prefix manifest is defined in JSON format.
+      - Load files with different prefix
+      - Ensures data consistency when loaded from s3 manifest is defined in JSON format.
 24. File formats supported by COPY command - CSV, delimited, fixed width, JSON, Avro.
 25. Error checking - STL_LOAD_ERRORS, STL_LOADERROR_DETAIL.
 These 2 tables can be joined for more detailed info.